Why choose Swedish Connection?

 Interview your candidates

 You choose whom you wish to interview.
-Interviews are conducted by telephone, Skype, FaceTime or can be face-to-face if the candidate is in London.
+Interviews are conducted by telephone, Skype, FaceTime or can be face-to-face if the candidate is local.

 Talk to us

 We will arrange a time to discuss your requirements in more detail.